Donald Trump indicted by Manhattan grand jury - The Atlanta Voice

-(CNN) — A grand jury in Manhattan has voted to indict Donald Trump, according to three sources familiar with the matter — the first time in American history that a current or former president will face criminal charges.
+(CNN) — Donald Trump has been indicted by a Manhattan grand jury, according to multiple sources familiar with the matter — the first time in American history that a current or former president has faced criminal charges.

+The indictment has been filed under seal and will be announced in the coming days.
+The charges are not publicly known at this time, one source told CNN.

+Manhattan District Attorney Alvin Bragg’s office will reach out to Trump’s attorneys to discuss his surrender to face an arraignment.

-The Manhattan district attorney’s office has been investigating the former president in connection with his alleged role in a hush money payment scheme and cover-up involving adult film star Stormy Daniels that dates to the 2016 presidential election.
+The DA’s office has been investigating the former president in connection with his alleged role in a hush money payment scheme and cover-up involving adult film star Stormy Daniels that dates to the 2016 presidential election.

 The decision is sure to send shockwaves across the country, pushing the American political system — which has never seen one of its ex-leaders confronted with criminal charges, let alone while running again for president — into uncharted waters.